How to Change Narrator Verbosity on Windows 11

 Summary

-What are the verbosity levels available in Narrator?
+What is the verbosity level in Narrator?